 Your company will have to fend for itself with No. 1, but here are some ways your company can improve on No. 2:

 Create a Purpose

 By instilling a sense of ownership and pride in the program, upper management can better perpetuate the idea that employee participation will help employees in their career paths and, at the same time, help the company get to the next level.

-- Link social media & mobile efforts with the program — since the explosion of social media, you cannot have a well-performing referral program without also having a strong social media effort.
+- Link social media & mobile efforts with the program — since the explosion of social media, you cannot have a well-performing referral program without a strong social media effort.
 This close link is required because most of the connections and the relationships that your employees now build with other professionals occur via social platforms.

 - Link employer branding with the program – having a strong employer brand makes it easier for your employees to approach and build relationships with other professionals.
-Having a strong employer brand and external image are also essential for convincing prospects to accept a referral.
-As a result, the two functions must work closely together to ensure that it is easy for prospects to find compelling stories and to locate information about the firm’s best practices and any best-place-to-work awards that the firm has won (Google & Sodexo).
+Having a strong employer brand and external image is also essential for convincing prospects to accept a referral.
+As a result, the two functions must work closely together to ensure that it is easy for candidates to find compelling stories and to locate information about the firm’s best practices and any best-place-to-work awards that the firm has won (Google & Sodexo).

 Give Employee Feedback